yakbrother/timeaton-yakticus/src/content/blog/monoliths-vs-side-projects.md

 ---
-title: "Monoliths vs Side Projects"
+title: Monoliths vs Side Projects
-date: 2023-05-20T10:35:54+02:00
+date: 2023-05-20
-draft: false
+description: |
-description: Thoughts after working so long on a monolithic project
+  Thoughts after working so long on a monolithic project
+tags:
+  - backend
+  - architecture
+  - planning
 ---

 For a while, I worked for a company with a **massive** monolithic repository.
 Actually, by the time I left, it was two repositories; whatever remained of the original code, some of it still PHP4, from a decade ago; and a Laravel project with all the new refactoring and new features.